jjfumero/jjfumero.github.io/_posts/2022-11-25-flink-tornadovm.md

 The TornadoVM’s JIT compiler has been extended to understand Flink’s data structures and directly compile and access the right memory positions for each data structure on the GPU/FPGA’s global memory.
 These compilation optimizations include new compilation phases for:

 - Performing object replacements: the TornadoVM JIT compiler will substitute field loads/stores with access to memory in an array form.
-Note that TornadoVM will get an array of byte array for representing the whole collection (the part of the collection to be compute for each specific Task-Manager).
+Note that TornadoVM will get an array of byte array for representing the whole collection (the part of the collection to be computed for each specific Task-Manager).
 Therefore, the TornadoVM compiler will update field loads/stores accesses to array accesses for the input byte array.
 - Performing correct offset and padding calculations from/to the accelerator’s global memory.
 These are the cases in which data types differ and some compute platforms need to perform padding (e.g., on NVIDIA GPUs).